ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

     ```
     {: pre}

 3. Display the details of the {{site.data.keyword.cos_short}} resource instance that you created.
-Use the details to get the CRN (Cloud Resource Name) number from your {{site.data.keyword.cos_short}} instance.
-The CRN number identifies which {{site.data.keyword.cos_short}} instance you want to use.
-The CRN number is the value of the `ID` field in the output of the `ibmcloud resource service-instance COS_INSTANCE_NAME` command.
+Use the details to get the CRN (Cloud Resource Name) from your {{site.data.keyword.cos_short}} instance.
+The CRN identifies which {{site.data.keyword.cos_short}} instance you want to use.
+The CRN is the value of the `ID` field in the output of the `ibmcloud resource service-instance COS_INSTANCE_NAME` command.

     ```
     ibmcloud resource service-instance mycloud-object-storage